mie-lab/3d-landuse-planning/README.md

 # 3D Land Use Planning

 This repository provides a comprehensive framework for modeling and analyzing allowable Gross Floor Area (GFA) under Singapore’s planning regulations using semantic web ontologies such as **OntoPlanningRegulations** and **OntoBuildableSpace**.
 It integrates data instantiation, regulatory analysis, and visualization in a single environment, supporting 3D land-use planning and insights into allowable GFA based on various zoning policies.
+Ontology OWL files can be downloaded from [here](https://doi.org/10.5281/zenodo.14585554).

 **Key objectives:**